Hygrophorus hypothejus

-Hygrophorus hypothejus, commonly known as herald of the winter, is an edible species of fungus in the genus Hygrophorus native to Europe.
+Hygrophorus hypothejus, commonly known as the olive-brown waxy cap, or herald of the winter, is an edible species of fungus in the genus Hygrophorus native to Europe.
 It appears in late autumn in coniferous forests, often with the first frosts.

 Taxonomy

 Elias Magnus Fries described this species in 1821 as Agaricus hypothejus, before placing it in the genus Hygrophorus in 1838.
 Its species name is derived from the Ancient Greek words hypo and theios "sulphur yellow underneath".
 It has the common name of herald of the winter as it appears in autumn with the onset of the first overnight frosts.
 Alternate names are late fall waxy cap in the United States, and yellow-gilled waxcap.

 Description

 The cap measures 3-6 cm across, is yellowish to olive brown with a dark center and slimy surface, and has a rolled margin when young, flattening and becoming more funnel-shaped as it ages.
 The yellow gills are decurrent, and the flesh is pale yellow, turning orange-red when bruised.
 The slender stipe is 4-7 cm tall and 0.7-1.4 cm wide.
 The colour can become more intense with the onset of frosts.
 The spore print is white and the oval spores measure 7–9 x 4–5 micrometres.